sudsk/gcp-digital-healthcare/README.md

 |8|	a7d86ca5-7541-4c86-a7ad-1bec2b070b3c|AppointmentComplete|

-- Average duration of appointments should easily be calculable (also by discipline if the information is available).
+- Average duration of appointments should easily be calculable
 ```
 SELECT AVG(delta_in_seconds) as Avg_duration_of_appointments
 FROM (